Drebaba1/ExpatInfo_app/README.md

 ## Setup Authentication

 1. Google Sign-In
-   • Follow the Firebase documentation to Add Google Sign-In to Your Android App(https://firebase.google.com/docs/auth/android/google-signin) and Add Google Sign-In to Your iOS App(https://firebase.google.com/docs/auth/ios/google-signin).
+     • Follow the Firebase documentation to [Add Google Sign-In to Your Android App](https://firebase.google.com/docs/auth/android/google-signin) and [Add Google Sign-In to Your iOS App](https://firebase.google.com/docs/auth/ios/google-signin).

      • Update your Firebase project configuration.

 2. Facebook Sign-In
 To enable Facebook Sign-In:

-     • Follow the Firebase documentation to Add Facebook Sign-In to Your Android App(https://firebase.google.com/docs/auth/android/facebook-login) and Add Facebook Sign-In to Your iOS App(https://firebase.google.com/docs/auth/ios/facebook-login).
+• Follow the Firebase documentation to [Add Facebook Sign-In to Your Android App](https://firebase.google.com/docs/auth/android/facebook-login) and [Add Facebook Sign-In to Your iOS App](https://firebase.google.com/docs/auth/ios/facebook-login).

 • Update your Firebase project configuration.

 3. Database
     Firestore
     To connect to Firestore:

 • Ensure that Firestore is enabled for your Firebase project.

-         •Use the cloud_firestore(https://pub.dev/packages/cloud_firestore) package to interact with Firestore in your Flutter app.
+• Use the [cloud_firestore](https://pub.dev/packages/cloud_firestore) package to interact with Firestore in your Flutter app.

     ```
     dependencies: